zacsketches/Arduino_Vector/README.md

 Dynamic memory management on a microcontroller can lead to overflows if not managed carefully.

-###But...
+### But...

 I've wanted to use a vector to store a limited number of objects like pointers to different sensors on my robot or a list of 10 control options to manuever based off the sonar's data.
-Instead of using an array I decided to implement the C++ STL vector with limited functionality to keep the code size small and the operations focused on teh basics.
+Instead of using an array I decided to implement the C++ STL vector with limited functionality to keep the code size small and the operations focused on the basics.

 This first verion on my Vector has the basics you expect.